1stage/Aquarius-Motherboard-1-1-0/docs/errata_v1-1-0b.md

-# Errata
+# Errata - Rev B Boards
-Updated 19 OCT 2020, by Sean Harrington<br/>
+Updated 21 OCT 2020, by Sean Harrington<br/>

+## Abstract
+Erratas to Rev B board.
+Corrections are made in Rev C.

 ## New
 * None